-The mission of the Los Medanos College Transfer Center is to continually increase student transfer rates from LMC to four-year colleges/universities.
-It is the Transfer Center's primary function to ensure that all students have access to necessary transfer information and provide programs and services needed for a successful transition.
+The mission of Los Medanos College Transfer Programs & Services is to continually increase student transfer rates from LMC to four-year colleges/universities.
+It is the primary function of Transfer Programs & Services to ensure that all students have access to necessary transfer information and provide programs and services needed for a successful transition.
 The Transfer Center works to inform students through outreach, programs, and services to increase their awareness of the opportunities and resources available to achieve student success and transfer, and to assist students in successfully completing their transfer goals.